brogers5/chocolatey-package-rweverything.portable/ReadMe.md

 ---

 This package is part of a family of packages published for RWEverything.
 This repository is for the portable package.
-* For the virtual package, see [chocolatey-package-rweverything](https://github.com/brogers5/chocolatey-package-rweverything).
+* For the meta package, see [chocolatey-package-rweverything](https://github.com/brogers5/chocolatey-package-rweverything).
 * For the installer package, see [chocolatey-package-rweverything.install](https://github.com/brogers5/chocolatey-package-rweverything.install).

-See the [Chocolatey FAQs](https://docs.chocolatey.org/en-us/faqs) for more information on [virtual packages](https://docs.chocolatey.org/en-us/faqs#what-is-the-difference-between-packages-no-suffix-as-compared-to.install.portable) and [installer/portable packages](https://docs.chocolatey.org/en-us/faqs#what-distinction-does-chocolatey-make-between-an-installable-and-a-portable-application).
+See the [Chocolatey FAQs](https://docs.chocolatey.org/en-us/faqs) for more information on [meta packages](https://docs.chocolatey.org/en-us/faqs#what-is-the-difference-between-packages-no-suffix-as-compared-to.install.portable) and [installer/portable packages](https://docs.chocolatey.org/en-us/faqs#what-distinction-does-chocolatey-make-between-an-installable-and-a-portable-application).

 ---